 It is also essential that you clean the area around the coils.
 This includes any debris accumulated on the fins or coils themselves.
 Gently brush away any dirt or debris with a soft brush, taking care not to damage the delicate fins.
 You can then vacuum up any remaining dirt and debris.

 5. Heavy-Duty Cleaner

-If the dirt on your coils is too hard to remove using the home techniques mentioned above, then you need professional help.
-A certified HVAC service company has more advanced equipment and stronger chemicals to deal with your AC.
-However, this won’t normally be the case if you clean up your AC coils regularly.
+If the dirt on your coils is too hard to remove using the mentioned home techniques, you need professional help.
+A certified HVAC service company has more advanced equipment and more potent chemicals to deal with your AC.
+However, this won’t usually be the case if you regularly clean up your AC coils.

 How Often Should You Do It?

 There is no specific rule for how often you should clean air conditioner coils.
 This depends on how fast the dirt accumulates on your coils.
-If your coils get dirty very quickly, you might need to clean them every 3 months.
-But if it is rather clean, doing it once every 6-12 months might be fine.
+If your coils get dirty quickly, you might need to clean them every three months.
+But if it is relatively clean, doing it once every 6-12 months might be acceptable.

 It is vital to keep your AC clean, including the coils.
-If you are too lazy to clean it yourself, you can hire an HVAC company to deal with this matter for you.
+However, if you do not wish to clean it yourself or do not have the time, you can hire an HVAC company to deal with this matter for you.